-Many existing pleasure boats and commercial vessels with diesel engines are already compatible with fully renewable and climate neutral alternatives, such as HVO100 fossil free diesel (e.g Neste MY), and can be operated in a sustainable manner.
+Many existing pleasure boats and commercial vessels with diesel engines are already compatible with fully renewable and climate neutral alternatives, such as HVO100 fossil free diesel (XTL, e.g Neste MY), and can be operated in a sustainable manner.
 In Sweden, for instance, switching to HVO100 in all diesel powered boats could reduced CO2 emissions from pleasure boats by over 40%!
 A single marine station from Fossil Free Marine in a prime location can contribute with as much as 5.000 tons reduction of CO2e per year, in warmer climates with longer boating seasons significantly more!

 Outboards can be run on alcylate (e.g. Aspen), a significantly cleaner alternative than conventional gasoline, which can reduce hydrocarbon emissions by as much as 99%!
 In the near future, we firmly believe fossil free alternatives to gasoline (lBioGasoline, e-fuels and similar) will emerge on a commercial level as well, and we are well positioned to initate pilot projects and early commercialization for boats, both pleasure and commercial.

-The challenge is the lack of distribution of fossil free, sustainable alternatives for the marine sector.
-Existing marine fuel stations are old, do not comply with today’s environmental and safety standards, have low flexibility in terms of offering several fuel varieties and are to a large extent incompatible with modern biofuels, and are thus only offering fossil alternatives, or fuels with a very low share of renewables.
+The challenge is the lack of distribution of fossil free, renewable and sustainable “drop-in” alternatives for the marine sector.
+Existing marine fuel stations are old, do not comply with today’s environmental and safety standards, have low flexibility in terms of offering several fuel varieties and are to a large extent technically incompatible with modern biofuels, and thus only offer fossil alternatives, or fuels with a very low share of renewables.

 Today, the first fully electric, battery powered, boats for both pleasure and commercial use are entering the market.
 But like was the case for electric cars a number of years ago, there are very few places to charge them.
 To make things worse, the marine environment is demanding and many places where electric boats would need to charge have insufficiently developed electric power grids.